ferlopez94/predicting-bike-sharing-data/README.md

 jupyter notebook
 ```

-Finally, open your browser and visit localhost:8888 (or the one indicated in your terminal), and you should see all of the contents of the project.
+Finally, open your browser and visit localhost:8888 (or the port indicated in your terminal), and you should see all of the contents of the project.
 You can now open the notebook.

 ## Getting started without Conda